alphagov/government-service-design-manual/service-manual/user-centred-design/resources/header-footer.md

 {:.intro}
 All pages on GOV.UK services should use the header, footer, branding and typeface specified in the templates.
 The version you use depends on what kind of service you’re making, and whether it’s live or not.

+---

-A service is considered ‘on GOV.UK’ if it’s available at www.gov.uk/myservice, myservice.service.gov.uk or myblog.blog.gov.uk.
+A service is ‘on GOV.UK’ if it’s available at www.gov.uk/myservice, myservice.service.gov.uk or myblog.blog.gov.uk.

 If your service isn’t on GOV.UK you can still follow this guidance, but your site shouldn’t identify as being part of GOV.UK and should not use the crown or the GOV.UK logotype in the header.

-This blog post talks about a good example of [a site that follows our design patterns](https://gds.blog.gov.uk/2013/03/18/intranets-dcms/) without using the logo.
+[This blog post](https://gds.blog.gov.uk/2013/03/18/intranets-dcms/) talks about a good example of a site that follows our guidance without using GOV.UK identity.

+---

 ## 1. Get the templates